-Rolling along Pacific Coast dunes and into the valleys and mountains beyond, these trails explore a serene corner of the Bay of Plenty/Eastland.
+Rolling along Pacific Coast dunes and into the valleys and mountains beyond, these cycle trails explore a serene corner of the Bay of Plenty and Tairawhiti regions.

 The easiest and most accessible ride is the Dunes Trail, a family friendly and fun 11km (22km return) roll along the coast from Ōpōtiki where there’s bike hire and shuttles.
 Following a firm, smooth path across undulating dune land, it offers the opportunity for swimming and picnicking, and an ice cream treat at Tirohanga Beach Store.

 Adjoining the Dunes Trail, the Motu Road Trail is an intermediate, backcountry ride with some challenging hill climbs.
 It follows the original coach road between the Bay of Plenty and Gisborne, meandering as far as Matawai, 67km inland.
 Along the way it rolls up hill and down dale, through farmland and native forest, affording impressive views from well-earned summits.
 Starting from Matawai provides more downhill riding.

 These two trails link up with the 44km Pakihi Track.
 Suitable only for advanced mountain bikers due to its remoteness, occasional narrows and steep drop-offs, the Pakihi is an awesome journey along a century-old byway twisting and turning through magical forest.

 All three trails can be combined for an epic 91km loop best divided over two days by stopping overnight in rural accommodation as detailed on the Motu Trails website.
 Also listed there are other suggested rides mixing and extending the trails to suit visitor itineraries and riding ability.